songc42/Feature-proliferation/README.md

 This repository contains code for our ICCV 2023 paper "Feature Proliferation --- the ``Cancer'' in StyleGAN and its Treatments" <br>

-If you find our code or paper useful, please cite <br>
+If you find our code or paper useful, please cite
 ```bibtex
 @inproceedings{song2023feature,
   title={Feature Proliferation--the" Cancer" in StyleGAN and its Treatments},